gwstallsmith/CS43203-Systems-Programming/StallsmithGarrett-CS43203-Warm-up-Draft/StallsmithGarrett-CS43203-Warm-up-Draft.md

 <hr>

-**X [4]** Using your favorite editor, create a small text file.
+**[4]** Using your favorite editor, create a small text file.
 Use cat to create another file consisting of five repetitions of this small text file.
 Use wc to count the number of characters and words in the original file and in the one you made from it.
 Explain the result.
 Create a subdirectory and move the two files into it.

 ```
 $ cat Q4SmallFile.txt Q4SmallFile.txt Q4SmallFile.txt Q4SmallFile.txt > repeated.txt